alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 * Brainstorming in person about fellows programme with SM so looking forward to that
 * Onboarding new PDRA
 * Making sure Roche Data Science Leaders meeting runs smoothly!
+ * EK - I hope the in person meeting all goes well.

 #### Where do you need help?
 * None for now- would be good to do some preliminary work on the videos in July (say this every week haha)